buffermint/landing-blog/source/_posts/how-to-get-successful-startup-ideas.blade.md

 You have to actively lookout for problems and find ways that you can help solve them, as well as figure out how feasible the market is for your idea.

 If you are looking in the right place, good ideas will seem obvious to you.
-It will take sometime.
+It will take some time.

-The process of identifying a successful startup idea is largely determined by your ability to notice gaps (problems) and filling (fixing) them.
+The process of identifying a successful startup idea is largely determined by your ability to notice gaps (problems) and fill (fix) them.

 These gaps are not things that would seem to be startup ideas at first, just things that would be interesting to build.
-It's important to take a step back from the noise and look around for fun projects.
+It's important to take a step back from the noise and look around for interesting projects.

 Have an eye on the future and create fun projects.
 It might sound strange but that's how you get successful startup ideas.